MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/kaizala-mobile-app.md

 ## Find and subscribe to broadcast groups

 Broadcast groups let you send feedback or report issues to the organizations you want to connect with.
 Most organizations' end users connect with them directly and access custom Actions to improve productivity, speed, and flow of information etc. You can find and subscribe to broadcast groups from the **Discover** \> **Broadcast Groups** page in the Kaizala app.
-Tap a public group's name, and select **Subscribe to this Public Group**.
+Tap a broadcast group's name, and select **Subscribe to this Broadcast Group**.

 ## Privacy